liquidcarbon/puppy/README.md

 ## Future
 - `pup build` (via compile, freeze, etc.)
 - `pup swim` (build Dockerfiles)
+- `winpup`

 Thanks for checking out this repo.
+Hope you try it out and like it!
 Feedback, discussion, and ⭐s are welcome!